day8/re-frame/docs/EPs/002-ReframeInstances.md

 ## EP 002 - Multiple re-frame Instances

 > Status: Drafting.
-May be incorrehent and/or wrong.
+May be incoherent and/or wrong.
 Don't read.

 ### Abstract

-This EP proposes changes to allow more than one instance of a re-frame app to coexist on the same (HTML) page.
+This EP proposes changes to allow multiple re-frame apps to coexist on the same (HTML) page.

 ## Introduction